lavoiems/simplicial-embeddings/README.md

 The purpose of this repository is reproducing the results from the paper.
 For the latest up to date SSL code, you should visit the official repos.

 ## SEM module
-The SEM module can be implement as follows:
+The SEM module can be implemented as follows:
 ```
 class SEM(nn.Module):
     def __init__(self, L, V, tau, **kwargs):